MrAndrew/BuildItBigger-JokeApp/README.md

+# DrewMovies2

+Initial code for a project implementing custom Java and Android libraries into an Application.
+The library integration supports holding joke logic within a separate java library for reuseability and maintainence.
+Along with a separate Android library used to display the jokes.
+The purpose of this separation is for modularity when working on cross-platform applications.

+## Getting Started

+If you want to see the application in action, clone the project and unzip it to your desired folder location.
+Open the project in Android Studio and build.

+Note: Android Studio may ask you to update certain dependencies.
+This is not reccomended as the project hasn't been tested using other configurations.
+Ignore these updates and run in an emulator with an Android APK level declared in the app folder's build.gradle file.

+### Authors

+* __Udacity__ - _Initial mockup and guidelines_ - [Udacity](https://udacity.com)
+* __Mr.
+Andrew__ - _Main source of code and implementation following provided guidelines_ - [Mr.Andrew](http://github.com/Mrandrew7of9)

+### License

+This project is generally licensed under the Apache License 2.0 with the exception that you must site credit to the original author of the project - see [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0) for more details.

+### Acknowledgments

+* Thank you to Google and Udacity for the foundational knowledge and motivation to complete this project
+* Thank you to all developers who have provided open source libraries, code snippets, reviews, and knowledge on the internet for others to use and learn from.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses